George-R-Heath/NanoLocz/README.md

 Currently at pre-release stage so expect some errors and bugs

-Bug 21.07.2023: 'DoubleClickedFnc' error when using NanoLocz as an app on MATLAB version pre 2022b
+Bug fix 21.07.2023: Issues with using pre MATLAB 2023a when running the app in MATLAB -> NanoLocz v1.02 has increased compatibility to MATLAB 2020a onwards

 ## About NanoLocz
 *NanoLocz* is a free interactive AFM image viewer and analysis platform.
 It's designed for browsing and analysing